gspetro-NOAA/global-workflow-cloud/docs/source/noaa_csp.rst

 .. image:: _static/noaacsp_instance_2.png

-A unique name (box pointer by the red-arrow) for the instance.
+Please provide a unique name (box pointer by the red-arrow) for the instance.
 Best practices suggest one that is clear, concise, and relevant to the application.
 Click :red-text:`Fork` (in the red-circle) to fork an instance.